MicrosoftDocs/quantum-docs/articles/user-guide/how-to-work-with-qsharp-projects.md

 ```

 > [!NOTE]
 > If you are planning to compile your program to submit to the Azure Quantum service, you should also add your `target_profile` parameter to the `qsharp.init` statement.
-By default, `qsharp.init` sets the profile to `Unrestriced` so that you can test any quantum code in the local simulator.
+By default, `qsharp.init` sets the profile to `Unrestricted` so that you can test any quantum code in the local simulator.
 However, to submit a job to Azure Quantum, you may need to set the profile to `Base` or `Adaptive_RI`, for example, `qsharp.init(project_root = './Teleportation_project', target_profile = qsharp.TargeProfile.Base)`.
 For more information about target profiles, see [QIR target profiles](xref:microsoft.quantum.target-profiles).

 The path of the root folder is relative to the file that is setting it, meaning that your Q# project folder can be anywhere and the calling program doesn't necessarily have to be in the project.
 A valid path may also be `'./MyProjects/Teleportation_project'`, or `../../Teleportation_project`.

-The Q# compiler verifies there is a valid *qsharp.json* file in the specified root folder and makes any \*.qs resources under the **src** folder available for reference, per the manifest file's exclusion rules.
+The Q# compiler verifies there is a valid qsharp.json file in the specified root folder and makes any \*.qs resources under the **src** folder available for reference within the project.

 ***

 ## Create a manifest file

-A manifest file is a simple .json file named *qsharp.json* that can optionally include *author*, *license*, and *.ints* fields.
+A manifest file is a simple .json file named **qsharp.json** that can optionally include **author**, **license**, and **.ints** fields.
 The minimum viable manifest file is the string `{}`.
 When you create a Q# project in VS Code, a minimal manifest file is created for you.

 ```json
 {}